DeepSpace2/PlugNPiN/docs/index.md

 as local DNS records in **Pi-Hole** and create matching proxy hosts in **Nginx Proxy Manager**.

-## How it Works
+## How It Works

-PlugNPiN scans for Docker containers with the following labels:
+PlugNPiN discovers services by scanning for Docker containers that have the following labels:

 - `plugNPiN.ip` - The IP address and port of the container (e.g., `192.168.1.100:8080`).
 - `plugNPiN.url` - The desired URL for the service (e.g., `my-service.local`).

+The application operates in two complementary modes to keep your services synchronized:

+1. **Real-Time Event Listening**: The application actively listens for Docker container events.
+When a container with the required labels is **started**, **stopped**, or **killed**, the tool immediately adds or removes the corresponding DNS and proxy host entries.
+This ensures that your services are updated in real-time as containers change state.

+2. **Periodic Synchronization**: In addition to real-time events, the tool performs a full synchronization at a regular interval, defined by the `RUN_INTERVAL` environment variable.
+During this periodic run, it scans all running containers and ensures that their DNS and proxy configurations are correct.
+This acts as a self-healing mechanism, correcting any entries that might have been missed or become inconsistent.

-When a container with these labels is found, PlugNPiN will:
+When a container is processed in either mode, PlugNPiN will:

 1. Create a DNS record pointing the specified `url` to the `ip` address on **Pi-Hole**.
 2. Create a proxy host to route traffic from the `url` to the container's `ip` and `port` on **Nginx Proxy Manager**.